 GAL: How often do you read?

-KH: I read about 1 to 2 hours a day during the week and more on the weekends…unless I’m close to the end of a book.
+KH: I read about one to two hours a day during the week and more on the weekends…unless I’m close to the end of a book.
 Then, I read those last 100 pages, no matter what time of day it is.
-In total, I spend about 11 hours a week with my head in a book + 4 hours listening to audiobooks on our round trip drives upstate.
+In total, I spend about 11 hours a week with my head in a book plus four hours listening to audiobooks on our round trip drives upstate.

 GAL: Do you prefer non-fiction to fiction?
 If so, why?

 KH: No preference.
 I get just as much satisfaction from reading a creative story (cough, young adult adventure, cough) as I do from non-fiction.
 In both cases, I’m learning; either taking a look inwards and learning about about myself or learning from someone’s experiences.

 GAL: If you read non-fiction, what genre do you prefer?

 KH: What most people consider boring, I find fascinating.
 I love biographies, books on current events, historical events and popular sociology because I find myself learning and gaining confidence in ideas or concepts I wouldn’t normally seek out.